Hardy spaces on Riemannian manifolds with quadratic curvature decay: Introduction

 and we conclude using pointwise bounds for $e^{-s\Delta_0}$, the inequality $\left\vert d\chi_{\alpha}\right\vert\lesssim r_{\alpha}^{-1}$, and the fact that, due to $L^1$ Poincar\'e inequalities on remote balls,

 The paper is organized as follows.
 Section \ref{prelest} first presents the covering of $M$ by remote and anchored balls, as well as the associated partition of unity.
 We also gather (and give proofs for) various pointwise or integrated estimates involving the heat semigroup on functions or $1$-forms.
 The proof of \eqref{tp3} is presented in Section \ref{prooftp3}, where the three regimes are successively considered. {\bf Acknowledgements: } this work was partly supported by the French ANR project RAGE ANR-18-CE40-0012.
-The authors thank the department of mathematics at the Technion - Israel Institute of Technology and the Institut Fourier at the Grenoble Alpes University for their hospitality.
+The authors thank the department of mathematics at the Technion - Israel Institute of Technology and the Institut Fourier at the Grenoble Alpes University for their hospitality. \Bk They also thank the referees for their careful reading and their very interesting remarks, which helped them to improve the paper. \Bk